-A COUNCIL RESOLUTION concerning
+A COUNCIL RESOLUTION CONCERNING

-Informational Hearing - The Status of Baltimore City's Gang Violence Reduction Activities
+Informational Hearing - The Status of Baltimore City's Gang

-FOR the purpose of requesting the Director of the Mayor's Coordinating Council of Criminal 4 Justice, the Baltimore Police Commissioner, and the Chief of School Police to brief the City 5 Council on the implementation of the Baltimore City Gang Violence Reduction Plan, the 6 effectiveness of Project Exile in targeting Baltimore's most violent offenders, and the status of gangs in Baltimore City Schools.
-8
+2 Violence Reduction Activities 3 FOR the purpose of requesting the Director of the Mayor's Coordinating Council of Criminal 4 Justice, the Baltimore Police Commissioner, and the Chief of School Police to brief the City 5 Council on the implementation of the Baltimore City Gang Violence Reduction Plan, the 6 effectiveness of Project Exile in targeting Baltimore's most violent offenders, and the status 7 of gangs in Baltimore City Schools.
+8 Recitals 9 The Baltimore City Gang Violence Reduction Plan: November 15, 2006 presents a 10 comprehensive strategy for combating gang violence that employs a citywide effort that includes 11 Baltimore City, state and federal agencies, local service providers, community agencies, 12 community faith-based organizations, business groups, neighborhood associations and residents, 13 advocacy groups, academic institutions, and youth.

-Recitals

-The Baltimore City Gang Violence Reduction Plan: November 15, 2006 presents a 10 comprehensive strategy for combating gang violence that employs a citywide effort that includes 11 Baltimore City, state and federal agencies, local service providers, community agencies, 12 community faith-based organizations, business groups, neighborhood associations and residents, 13 advocacy groups, academic institutions, and youth.
 The five interrelated strategies proposed to 14 reduce violence and gang activity are: (1) community mobilization; (2) opportunities provision; 15 (3) social intervention; (4) suppression; and (5) organizational change and development.
-16

-The target population for the gang violence prevention strategy, as defined by the National 17 Alliance of Gang Investigators Association that consists of over 15,000 gang investigators 18 19 nationwide, is: "A gang is a group or association of three or more persons that may have a common identifying sign, symbol, or name who individually or collectively engage in, or have 20 engaged in criminal activity that creates an atmosphere of fear and intimidation.
+16 The target population for the gang violence prevention strategy, as defined by the National 17 Alliance of Gang Investigators Association that consists of over 15,000 gang investigators 18 nationwide, is: "A gang is a group or association of three or more persons that may have a 19 common identifying sign, symbol, or name who individually or collectively engage in, or have 20 engaged in criminal activity that creates an atmosphere of fear and intimidation.
 Criminal 21 activity includes juvenile acts that if committed by an adult would be a crime".
-22

-23 Crime statistics and gang member information presented in the Plan show that gangs have existed in some form in Baltimore for many years, are in each of the 9 police districts, and gang 24 graffiti is evident is almost every neighborhood.
-The Baltimore City Schools have juvenile 2.5 gangs throughout the system, students often must pass through gang territory on their way to and 26 from school, and much of the gang activity is attributed to children joining gangs for protection.
-27 The Department of Public Safety and Correctional Services reports a similar problem in that 28 people also join gangs in prison for safety concerns.
-The ages of gang members range from the 29
+22 Crime statistics and gang member information presented in the Plan show that gangs have 23 existed in some form in Baltimore for many years, are in each of the 9 police districts, and gang 24 graffiti is evident is almost every neighborhood.
+The Baltimore City Schools have juvenile 25 gangs throughout the system, students often must pass through gang territory on their way to and from school, and much of the gang activity is attributed to children joining gangs for protection.
+26 The Department of Public Safety and Correctional Services reports a similar problem in that 27 people also join gangs in prison for safety concerns.
+The ages of gang members range from the early teens to the late thirties, and most of identified gang members in Baltimore are male